sapcc/maia/README.md

 complex operation.

-In tenants with a high number of metric series, it is therefore highly recommended to limit the lifetime of label values, so that older series with no recent data are not considered.
-Otherwise you risk timeouts and/or overloading of your Prometheus backend.
+In tenants with a high number of metric series, it is therefore highly recommended to limit the lifetime of label values, so that older series with no recent data are not considered by the API.
+Otherwise you risk timeouts and/or overload of your Prometheus backend.
+As a side-effect users of templated Grafana dashboards will not be confronted with stale series in the dropdown boxes.

 ```
-# ignore label values from series with no new metrics since more than 2h
+# ignore label values from series older than 2h
 label_value_ttl = "2h"
 ```